Saturday, November 8, 2025

 Linux port

-- WSL keeps sometimes its old configuration and source files.
-The best way is too clean all files and directories on the WSL host and then start fresh again.
+• WSL keeps sometimes its old configuration and source files.
+It seems that when the source files are read only they are read only on the target WSL system as well.
+This makes the update fail.
+Either make the source files not read only beforehand or clean all files and directories on the WSL host and then start fresh again.

-- Msvc is pushing security enhanced versions of the CRT through its code analyzer.
+• MSVC is pushing security enhanced versions of the CRT through its code analyzer.
 According to cppreference these functions are standardized albeit as extension (i.e. Annex K of C11).
 Unfortunately glibc has not implemented them; partially because some dubious reasoning.
-The API isn't perfect and there are pre-exisiting bounds checking crt still it's standardized and some people use them.
+The API isn't perfect and there are pre-exisiting bounds checking crt but still it's standardized and some people (we) use them.
 So one ends up writing Windows and Linux specific code even in a layer which supposed to be platform independent.

 It seems that gcc might still contain some basic bugs.
 The warning about #pragma once in main file (when building a pre-compiled header) is only solved in version 14.